GMATHUR90/rhcsa-prep/rhcsa/rhcsa.md

 - Changes made with `sysctl -w` are temporary and will revert after a reboot.
 To make them persistent:
     - Add the parameter and its value to a configuration file under `/etc/sysctl.d/` or `/etc/sysctl.conf`.
-    - Apply the changes using `sysctl -p` with the file path if needed
+    - Apply the changes using `sysctl -p` with the file path if needed.

+## SELinux Policies and Troubleshooting

+### SELinux Modes: